NicelyCla/NicelyCla/README.md

 # I’m @NicelyCla, I'm a computer engineering student.
-I’m interested in computer science and electronics.

 # About me
-I'm a IT engineering student at the University of Parma.
+I'm an engineering student at the University of Parma.

-- 🔭 I’m currently working on AI projects
-- 🌱 I’m currently learning python for data analysis and frameworks for Big Data
-- 📫 How to reach me: vincenzo.fraello@outlook.it
+- 📫 How to reach me: praticoclaudio@gmail.com
-- ⚡ Fun fact: Bazinga

 ## 💻 Skills and Experiences: